List-Based Featured Snippets for AI Overviews (2026)

 AI Overview List Citation Patterns

-Understanding how AI Overviews use lists informs optimization.
+Understanding how AI Overviews use lists informs optimization, which differs significantly from traditional SEO vs AI search optimization approaches.

 According to Content Whale's SGE optimization guide, SGE favors content that is well-structured and easy to read.
 Breaking down content into clear sections with descriptive headers (H2, H3) and using bullet points or numbered lists helps Google's Gemini AI extract relevant snippets more efficiently.